pavanser/clientdb/README.md

 ```js
 YOUR_DB_NAME_HERE.some_collection_name.getAll();
 ```
-These methods are start of chain.
-But if you want to finish it use `exec()`.
-It return data.

 Also you may want take some filtered data, you can use `where` method got this.
-As argument you coud set an object or filter function which shoud return `true` or `false`.
+As argument you coud set an object or filter function which should return `true` or `false`.
 ```js
 YOUR_DB_NAME_HERE.some_collection_name.where('filter options here, object with required fields or filter function');
 ```